Campaign statement regarding the cancellation of 'Doctors'

 Since the announcement in October 2023 that the highly rated, popular daytime drama Doctors was to be cancelled in early 2024, we have appealed to BBC senior management on 3 occasions, asking them to review this calamitous decision.

-To put that into context, it is getting more viewers than most non-news daytime TV programmes on either BBC1 or ITV1.
+To put that into context, it was getting more viewers than most non-news daytime TV programmes on either BBC1 or ITV1.
 More than: Homes under the Hammer; Politics Live; Escape to the Country; Money for Nothing; Rip-off Britain; Lorraine; Good Morning Britain, Tenable and many others - both daytime and prime time.

 The BBC has announced that it is to move to a new regional office in Birmingham city centre in 2027, although it is not clear if this will result in a substantial realignment of its organisation and production.
 When questioned, a previous BBC manager in the Midlands stated that the new office will not contain a network TV studio because... studios are not needed!
 Based on the current state of BBC production and commissions in the region, perhaps it is true to say that it does not need studios... in the Midlands.